laravel-shift/filament-companies/README.md

 ### Auto-Accept Invitations

+This feature allows invited users to bypass the personal company creation step during registration and be redirected to accept their company invitation immediately.
+This ensures a smoother onboarding process for employees or team members joining an existing company.

-When `->autoAcceptInvitations()` is enabled, invited users/employees will be exempt from creating a personal company during registration.
-If disabled, all users must create a personal company as part of the registration process if they don't already have one.
+If disabled, users must create a personal company during registration if they don’t already have one.

+To enable this, configure your `FilamentCompaniesServiceProvider`:
 ```php
 FilamentCompanies::make()
     ->companies(invitations: true)
     ->autoAcceptInvitations()
 ```

+When enabled, invited users can register and directly join their invited company without unnecessary setup steps.

 ### Example - Send Invitation Mail via Gmail SMTP